Probate Q&A Series

 • Certified mail return receipt cards showing date of delivery and signature.

-• A court-approved order allowing service by publication and the affidavit of publication from the newspaper.
+• An affidavit for service by publication and the publisher’s affidavit of publication from the newspaper.

 5. Statutory References